9 Doctor’s Office Mistakes You’re Making

 Most doctors see their relationship with their patients as a partnership, where both of you need to work together.

-Stop lying.
+Lying.
 From sexual practices to bad eating habits, many patients choose not to disclose the full truth to their physicians.
 Unfortunately, the only way a doctor can treat you to the best of their ability is if they have as complete a picture as possible about your particular health needs.
 Stop being so afraid that your doctor will judge you, and start telling them the truth.

 Doctors agree that if possible, you should describe the exact location of your problem, how intense the pain is, what may have provoked it and how long it’s lasted.
 To help you remember, write down your symptoms, as well as any questions that you may have for the doctor during your appointment.